-1. A fishing town & former royal summer retreat breathing history
+1. The fishing town & former royal summer retreat breats history

 Cascais (pronounced as “kush-kaish”) was originally a typical fishing village.
 However, since King Luis choose Cascais as his royal summer retreat in 1870, the once quiet fishing village became known as the Court Town.
 The Citadel governor’s residence was transformed into a royal palace where the court would be installed.